 On February 8, 2018 NH adopted Senate Bill 247 “Prevention of Childhood Lead Poisoning from Paint and Water.”
 This law requires, among other actions, that all schools and licensed childcare facilities test for lead in drinking water at all locations where water is available for consumption by children.
 In accordance with this the Boys & Girls Clubs of Central New Hampshire conducted these tests in June of 2019.
 The data collected has been uploaded to the NH DES and is available here for the following sites: Bradley Street, Lakes Region and Suncook facilities.
 There will also be paper copies posted on site.

-The other facilities that are in use by the Boys & Girls Clubs of Central New Hampshire and its extension units are located in schools and can be found on the individual school district websites:
+The other facilities that are in use by the Boys & Girls Clubs of Central and Northern New Hampshire and its extension units are located in schools and can be found on the individual school district websites:

 Concord School District SAU # 8 – Broken Ground/Mill Brook, Christa McAuliffe, Eastman